 Close focusing is normally specified in the description of the model, although self-exploration is always the best way to figure things out.
 Ideally, spotting scopes for close focusing can zone in on objects less than 20 feet away.

-More experienced spotting scope users recommend that for those with eyeglasses, they should get a spotting scope with at least 14mm of eye relief.
+More experienced spotting scope users recommend that those with eyeglasses should get a spotting scope with at least 14mm of eye relief.
 If you have thicker framed eyewear, you’ll need to get a spotting scope with bigger eye relief.

 Another eye-related issue with spotting scopes is called the exit pupil.
 This refers to the amount of bright light located in the center of each eyepiece as light enters into the spotting scope.
 To determine the exit pupil’s diameter, simply divide the diameter of your objective lens by its magnification power.